 http://www.mystery-teachings.org/

 Utilizing a phpBB script, the online forum requires registration in order to participate in discussions.
-Topics include an introduction to the site and a guide to participating in discussions, as well as magic, mythologies, occult religious groups and faiths, media and mediums, such as art, literature, poetry, chants, cants, and crafts.
-Games, television programs, video, and other digital expressions of the occult are included.
+Topics include an introduction to the site and a guide to participating in discussions, as well as magic, mythologies, occult religious groups and faiths, media, and mediums, such as art, literature, poetry, chants, cants, crafts, and other skills.
+Games, television programs, movies, videos, and other digital expressions of the occult are included.

 https://www.occultforum.org/